 Students are required to participate in the Canterbury Girls High School Sporting Program as part of their learning and development.
-The Sports Program includes Wednesday afternoon school sport, (both Grade and recreational), School Carnivals, Sydney East and Knock out competitions.
+The Sports Program includes Wednesday afternoon school sport (both Grade and recreational), School Carnivals, Sydney East and Knock out competitions.

-- Knock out sports offered in 2024 will include volleyball, cricket, softball, basketball (both open and U15 age groups), netball (both open and U15 age groups), soccer, touch football, table tennis and tennis.
+- Knock out sports offered in 2025 will include volleyball, cricket, softball, basketball (both open and U15 age groups), netball (both open and U15 age groups), soccer, touch football, table tennis and tennis.

 - School sport is held every Wednesday afternoon from 12.55 p.m.
 2.47 p.m.

 - Carnivals are a whole school event.
 Canterbury Girls High School Carnivals will be held on the following dates and venues weather permitting

-- School Swim Carnival 8 February 2024

-- School Athletics Carnival 23.5.2024

-- School Cross Country Term 1, Date TBA
+- School Swim Carnival Term 1, 14.2.25

-- o Zone Swim Carnival Term 1, Date TBA
+- Zone Swim Carnival Term 1, Date TBA

+- School Athletics Carnival Term 2, 22.5.25

 - o Zone Athletics Carnival Term 2, Date TBA

+- School Cross Country Term 1, wk.
+11,

+Date TBA

-- o Zone Cross Country - Term 2, Date TBA
+- Zone Cross Country - Term 2, Date TBA

 Sport Uniform is only to be worn for PE lessons and on Wednesday (Sports day).
 See Section 2.3 Uniform for details of correct sports uniform.
+Also, essential, particularly during summer, are a hat and sunscreen.

 Year 7 students initially participate in either a rotational sporting program, where they participate in a variety of sporting experiences, or join a Grade sport team.
-All other years can choose to trial for a Grade team or they can choose a recreational sport.
+All other years can choose to trial for a Grade team, or they can choose a recreational sport.
 Some of the Grade sports offered across the year include Basketball, Netball, Soccer, Mini Soccer, Softball, Table Tennis, Oz Tag and Volleyball.

 Grade sport is a round robin competition where students play against other schools in the St George Zone.
 It runs on a 'home and away' basis.
 If a 'home game' is played at school or at a local venue within walking distance from school, students may be dismissed from these venues at the conclusion of the game with permission from their parents/caregivers.
 Grade sport commences at the beginning of lunch (12.15 p.m.) rather than at the end of lunch (12.55 p.m.) on competition days.
-For the 'away games' and games played outside of the local area, teams will be transported to and from the venue by school bus with teacher supervision, returning to school by 2.47 p.m.
-To cover the cost of buses, students will be charged \$45 for the season which can be paid at Office A. This will allow them unlimited bus travel for the season.
+For the 'away games and games played outside of the local area, teams will be transported to and from the venue by school bus with teacher supervision, returning to school by 2.47 p.m.
+To cover the cost of buses, students will be charged an amount for the season which can be paid at Office A. This will allow them unlimited bus travel for the season.